chinamike65/hugo-tuolesi/content/book4/book4en.md

 The present bodhicitta is false bodhicitta, also known as artificial bodhichitta.

-1. The merits and benefits of developing bodhicitta When talking about bodhicitta, we must first understand the merits and benefits of bodhicitta.
+##### 1. The merits and benefits of developing bodhicitta

+When talking about bodhicitta, we must first understand the merits and benefits of bodhicitta.

 From the moment when a practitioner develops Bodhicitta, he can be called a Bodhisattva, a Sagittarius, or a son of Buddha.
 He will continue to receive the blessings of the Buddhas and Tathagatas, and obtain and achieve numerous extraordinary merits and benefits.

-(1) Entering the Mahayana door and obtaining bodhicitta means entering the Mahayana door.
+##### (1) Entering the Mahayana door

+Obtaining bodhicitta means entering the Mahayana door.
 Before attaining bodhicitta, even if one has realized emptiness, or obtained merits such as renunciation, existence, and five supernatural powers, it is not considered to be a Mahayana path.

 Taking refuge is the door to Buddhism, getting close to the guru is the door to the three ways, obtaining renunciation is the door to the way of liberation, obtaining bodhicitta is the door to the great, the door to the road, and obtaining the empowerment of the tantric method is the door to the tantric vehicle.

+##### (2) Bodhisattva

-(2) Those who receive the name of Buddha's son are called Bodhisattva.
+Those who receive the name of Buddha's son are called Bodhisattva.

 If a king's son ascends the throne, all the people will respect him, because the prince is the kingdom and the king's heir.